Wagering and Betting Tax

 Taxable wagering and betting types

 There are several types of wagering and betting products that can be offered in Victoria, including totalisator, fixed odds, simulated (trackside) racing and betting facilitated by a betting exchange or other commission-based agent.
-This tax applies to the net wagering revenue derived from these wagering and betting types.
+This tax applies to net wagering revenue derived from these types of wagering and betting activities.

 Tax-free threshold and tax rate

-The tax applies at a rate of 8% of net wagering revenue, including GST, from customers located in Victoria in excess of the tax-free threshold of $1,000,000.
+The wagering and betting tax applies at a rate of 15% of net wagering revenue, including GST, from customers located in Victoria in excess of the tax-free threshold of $1 million.

 The tax payable on a wagering and betting entity’s net wagering revenue is calculated as follows:

-- For entities that facilitate wagers and bets (i.e. operating a totalisator, a betting exchange or acting as an agent) — 8% of the commissions earned from facilitating wagering and betting activity (for example, commissions earned operating a betting exchange).
+- For entities that facilitate wagers and bets (i.e. operating a totalisator, a betting exchange or acting as an agent) — 15% of the commissions earned from facilitating the wagering and betting activity.

 Entities that directly take wagers and bets and also facilitate wagering and betting activity combine their revenue from each source to determine their total net wagering revenue.